helldrum/ansible_check/README.md

   galaxy_tags:
     - rclone
 ```

-load the file defaults/main.yml
+## defaults/main.yml

-  - if the file cannod be load, script will be abord with an Error
+  - if the file cannot be load, script will be abord with an Error
-  - if the file doesn't have any entries but begin with --- the script will continue but script exit status will be failed
+  - if the file doesn't have any entries but begin with --- the script will continue but you will have an error empty file
     - else check if all the entries respect the suffix convention (all defaults value should be prefixed with the role name)

-    -
-load the file tasks/main.yml
+## tasks/main.yml

   - if the file cannod be load, script will be abord with an Error
-  - if the file doesn't have any entries but begin with --- the script will continue but script exit status will be failed
+  - if the file doesn't have any entries but begin with --- the script will continue but you will have an error empty file
     - else check for each include entries
       - first tag is the name of the role (compared with the value of  ansible_galaxy_tags)
       - second tag is the name of the include file minus ".yml" (example: if include: install.yml, first tag need to be install)
       - third tag need to be exactly the concatenation between the first and the second tag separed with "-" (example rclone-install)

+example or normalize main.yml

 ```
 - include: install.yml
   tags: